orig333/RevieDemo/README.md

 # Revie
-Revie is a Hebrew product recommendation system based on NLP of product reviews
+Revie is a Hebrew NLP product recommendation system based on products reviewes.